 The conclusion which some draw from these words, that there is no efficacy in the grace of God, unless it be aided by our steadfastness, is frivolous.
 For I do not admit that the Spirit demands from us no more than what is in our own power, but he shows us what we ought to do, that, if our strength be deficient, we may seek it from some other quarter.
 In like manner, when Christ exhorts us, in this passage, to perseverance, we must; not rely on our own strength and industry, but we ought to pray to him who commands us, that he would confirm us in his love.

-However, Pett’s comments regarding John 15:9-10 infer that God’s (or Christ’s) love for a Christian may change if that person continues to be disobedient to Christ’s teachings.
-We tend to discount these comments because Pett seems to believe that a person may lose their eternal salvation if they continue to be disobedient – a viewpoint with which we very strongly disagree.
+However, Pett’s comments regarding John 15:9-10 infer that God’s (or Jesus Christ’s) love for a Christian may change if that person continues to be disobedient to Christ’s teachings.
+We tend to discount these comments because Pett seems to believe that a person may lose their eternal salvation if they continue to be disobedient to the teachings of the Bible – a viewpoint with which we disagree.
 Nevertheless, we offer the following comments by Pett: